 GeneCards Summary for MAN2B1 Gene

-MAN2B1 (Mannosidase, Alpha, Class 2B, Member 1) is a Protein Coding gene.
+MAN2B1 (Mannosidase Alpha Class 2B Member 1) is a Protein Coding gene.
 Diseases associated with MAN2B1 include mannosidosis, alpha-, types i and ii and alpha-mannosidosis, infantile form.
-Among its related pathways are Lysosome and Other glycan degradation.
+Among its related pathways are Metabolism and Glycosaminoglycan metabolism.
 GO annotations related to this gene include carbohydrate binding and alpha-mannosidase activity.
-An important paralog of this gene is MAN2A2.
+An important paralog of this gene is MAN2B2.

 UniProtKB/Swiss-Prot for MAN2B1 Gene

 Necessary for the catabolism of N-linked carbohydrates released during glycoprotein turnover.
 Cleaves all known types of alpha-mannosidic linkages.

 Glycosylases are a group of enzymes that includes glucosidases, mannosidases and heparanases.
 There are two glucosidase subtypes, both found in the gut.
 They hydrolyze terminal (1,4)alpha-glucosidic linkages and (1,6)beta-glucosidic linkages, liberating alpha-glucose and beta-glucose.